peacetheboy/Agile-Scrun/README.md

 # Diagram explaining project and repository context and how they are integrated
 ![image](https://github.com/peacetheboy/CMPG-323-Overview-36564567-/assets/90477030/08791091-dac5-45ac-a068-2175e0a84fad)

+# Branncing Strategy

+## Why brancing is important
+Within a single, central code base, teams of developers can effortlessly interact via branching.
+The version control system makes a copy of the code base at that precise moment when a developer starts a branch.
+Other team members' developers are unaffected by changes to the branch.

+## Branching strategies to be used

 # Project Management with.gitignore (for all projects) 😇